rei/rei-cedar-docs/docs/components/chips/README.md

 </cdr-doc-example-code-pair>

 ## Stateful Chips

+Use stateful chips to update settings immediately or trigger an immediate action while staying on the same page.

 For chips that toggle a single selection on and off, use the click event and dynamic properties in order to change the label or state of a chip.
 The `aria-pressed` attribute should be used to designate the state of the toggle.